 The better the quality of storyline and illustration, the better the reading experience, so choose high quality examples such as The Phoenix, who draw on some of the best comic artists and illustrators around.
 Stories in series, such as Neill Cameron and Cate Brown’s Tamsin and the Deep, leave children itching to read the next issue.
 Strips such as Adam Murphy’s Corpse Talk also make links across the curriculum, engaging children in finding out about the lives (and deaths!) of key historical figures.
 David Fickling Books, who produce The Phoenix have also collected full sets of the narratives of some of the strips in books in their The Phoenix Presents series.
 Neill Cameron has also written How to Draw Comics in this series, encouraging children to see that making their own comics is a valuable way of telling stories of their own in words and pictures.

 It’s also important to include magazines and newspapers that expand children’s knowledge of the world and recent events.
 Children are becoming aware of the ‘fake news’ culture at earlier ages and high quality publications such as The Week Junior and First News judiciously pick stories that broaden children’s knowledge of local and world news in engaging ways.
+In our increasingly visual world, the skill of analysing and interpreting images is essential for children.
+(From the Power of Pictures 2019 Interim Report).
 The Week Junior’s weekly debate engages children in critical thinking, sharing both sides of an argument and inviting children to vote on what side they agree with and why.
 It’s an excellent example of how to present a balanced argument to inspire children’s own writing too.

 There are also many magazines that can help to broaden children’s understanding of curriculum content.
 Two of the best examples are Okido and Aquila.
 Okido engages 3-7 year olds in a range of activities that promote artistic and scientific understanding.
 They’ve researched their concepts well and present the information clearly, without ever being patronising, so that children can understand some complicated concepts clearly and engage with these practically in easy to carry out experiments.
 Aquila takes this concept and the quality of research around concepts through to Key Stage 2 and also contains activities and articles that broaden children’s understanding of English and Maths.